merdoyovski/Cycle-of-Life/README.md

 ## To Record Your Sketch

 Take a look at sketches/sketchRecording.js for exacty same code with a recording option.
 Refer to [this article](https://medium.com/swlh/video-export-from-p5-js-sketch-1b9b6287801a) for the recording process.

-Reach me out at mertmalaz@gmail.com for any questions related to this project.